 It’s noteworthy that plastic straws, easy and cheaper to make, really took off alongside the huge growth of the fast food industry which served a need for Americans to socialise together and spend their increasing wealth.

 To-go cups quickly became normal fare with burger and fries.
 The plastic lids with crosshairs tore paper straws.
 Because of this design fault and now with a possible plastic alternative, fast food restaurants the world over also began to serve soda and pop in disposable cups with plastic straws.
 It followed that plastic straws quickly became a ubiquitous part of everyday life.

 The rise of giants including Coca Cola, McDonald’s and Milkshake bars all also played a significant part in the history of the plastic straw.
 So it came about that plastic straws accompanied each soda or frothy milkshake worldwide in these high growth bastions modern day consumerism.
 Of course, naturally, the plastic industry happily complied producing more and more of the things to serve this growing market.

 Unlike their paper or reed based counterparts, plastic straws are durable.
 Plastic straws, no matter how long left in the glass of liquid, kept their shape.

 The transparency provided a novelty factor.
 With candy stripes, super size suckers and twists and turns all finding their moments, by the 1960s plastic straws had more or less replaced their paper counterparts.

 What next in the history of the plastic straw?

 The plastic straw, a simple hollow tube, is an invention of convenience.
 Straws helped us imbibe more conveniently.
-Early in history plastic straws were used to filter the sediment in beer.
+As a tool to filter sediment in beer straws can be seen early in history aptly performing this task.
 Through to later times, straws continued to aid convenience by helping those in the hospital more easily access their drinks from bed.
 Straws even helped to prevent the spread of disease during the rise of American soda fountains.